-Inspiring West Virginians is an ongoing radio documentary series for West Virginia Public Broadcasting.
+Inspiring West Virginians is a 7-part radio documentary series for West Virginia Public Broadcasting, which aired from 2010 to 2016.
 Each hour-long program features profiles of West Virginians who have risen up from humble roots to become global leaders in science, technology, engineering, mathematics or business.

 In addition to the radio series, Jean produced two television programs for Season 1.
 You can find links to those programs near the bottom of this page.

 In 2015, in partnership with West Virginia Public Broadcasting, Jean also produced five video profiles of Inspiring West Virginians aimed at middle school students.
 These profiles of noted scientists and engineers are available on PBS Learning Media, along with curriculum for teachers and students.
 They are also airing on WVPB-TV and the West Virginia Channel.